|Class Teacher||Miss Bishop|

 These themes have been chosen to ensure that there is opportunity to cover all areas of the Early Years Foundation Stage (EYFS).
 These include:

-Although specific areas of the curriculum have been highlighted we plan for all of the areas to enable children to experience a variety of play-based activities during their time in Reception.
+We plan for all of the areas to enable children to experience a variety of play-based activities during their time in Reception.

-At Fairchildes we place a big emphasis on our cursive style writing and this is prominent feature in our reception classrooms.
+At Fairchildes we place a big emphasis on our cursive style writing and this is a prominent feature in our reception classrooms.
 It can be a little scary at first, but the children soon pick it up and enjoy using the very ‘grown up’ script.

 We put a strong emphasis on building social skills and recognise that each child brings a different talent to our school.
 These qualities help to make our reception a fascinating learning environment.